Since 2005, Potterells Medical Centre has been accredited as a Training Practice.

 GP Registrars are experienced qualified Doctors.
 All of them have several years of postgraduate hospital experience, having completed a number of senior posts in hospital specialties, and are in the last stage of their training as a GP.
 Typically they work with us at Potterells for a year, adapting their considerable skills, after which they are qualified to operate fully independently as a GP.
 Throughout their training they are supervised closely by, and receive training from, the other doctors.

-Our current Registrar is Dr Matt Malone-Lee.
-He comes to us with a wealth of experience in hospital as well as General Practice.
+Our current Registrar are Dr Laura Wills and Hannah Kirkman.
+They come to us with a wealth of experience in hospital as well as General Practice.
 Registrars remain at Potterells for a year, putting the finishing touches to their experience so that they can leave here fully independent GPs.
 We are proud that a number of our Registrars are now local GPs working in other practices nearby.

 Since 2009 we have also welcomed other Specialist Trainees in General Practice.
 These Doctors are at a slightly earlier stage in their specialist training than the Registrars but are still experienced practitioners who are on a dedicated path to General Practice.
 Typically they have another 2 years of experience to go before they are fully independent GPs.
 They usually spend 4 months with us at Potterells.